JohanKool3/DotNet-Personal-Code-Bank/README.md

 - Has the User won the game (guessed the correct number)
 - If they haven't
 	- Have they guessed Lower than the number or higher than the number

+## Switch and Case <a name="switch_and_case"></a>

+The project to showcase this is  the **SimpleMenuSystem.Cli** project.
+This is a simple system that takes a user input, validates it and then performs an action based on the user's option.

+Using a switch case statement here allows:
+- Actions to be performed based on an extendable varienty of options
+- An easier to read layout compared to a large if, else if , else block
+- Ensures that there are cases for each scenario (the compiler helps here)